Bayomsss/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. this scripts gives execute permission to the file owner
 6. gives the owner and the group execute access and others read only
 7. gives execute permission to everyone
+8. no permission to owner, group but yes to everyone